tamunoWoks/Meta_database_engineering/database.md

 - Perform CRUD operations

 ### Data:
 At its core, data is a collection of raw, unorganized facts and details.
 These facts can be anything—numbers, words, observations, measurements, symbols, or even just descriptions of things.

+Think of it as the basic building blocks of information.
+By itself, a single piece of data might not mean much.
+It needs to be processed, organized, and structured to become useful.